 Cesár Sampson – Nobody But You

 As big, traditional ballads go, this one’s the best of the year.
 It should do very well for its country.
 A soulful tune that uses a big melody to build up to a dramatic and climactic finish.
-It’s gonna be equally dramatic watching this song make its way up the final leader-board on May 12th.
+It’s gonna be equally dramatic watching this song make its way up the final leader-board next Saturday night.

 Benjamin Ingrosso – Dance You Off